Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 ##### Important
 > We would not recommend using Mac if you have a choice.
 It generally takes a couple of hours and as much as a day per machine to set up.
-Its not as simple as running on windows or Linux and you will need to be comfortable installing libraries from source.
+Its not as simple as running on Windows or Linux and you will need to be comfortable installing libraries from source.

 #### Compiler